Harvey Mason Jr.: Career

-Mason jr. formed his namesake media company in 2008.
+Mason formed his namesake media company in 2008.
 It encompasses his film and record productions, music publishing, and website ventures.
 Record productions include the 2008 releases of Chris Brown's "Superhuman" (from his album Exclusive), Britney Spears' "Mannequin" (from her album Circus) and Jennifer Hudson's "You Pulled Me Through" (from her self-titled debut album).
 Alongside Tricky Stewart and Stargate, respectively, Mason produced the title track and a cover of "Song for You" for Whitney Houston's 2009 album, I Look to You.
 In 2010, Mason produced the cover version of "One Shining Moment" featuring Jennifer Hudson for CBS Sports' Final Four.
 Mason produced and was A&R on Toni Braxton's Pulse.
 In 2011, Mason produced the single "Where You At" along with R. Kelly for Jennifer Hudson's album I Remember Me.

 Harvey Mason Media produced its first feature film, the LeBron James biopic More than a Game in 2008.
 The film documents the rise of James and his high school teammates, from their early AAU basketball days to the high school national championship stage.
 It premiered at the Toronto International Film Festival in 2008, where it won first runner-up to best film, Slumdog Millionaire.
 Lions Gate Films distributed the film, which was released in September 2008.
 Harvey Mason Media, in tandem with Polow da Don's Zone 4 and Interscope Records, produced the accompanying soundtrack album, Music Inspired by More Than a Game, which was supported by Drake, Lil Wayne, Kanye West and Eminem's collaborative single, "Forever".
 The film was also nominated for Best Documentary at the 2010 NAACP Image Awards and the Independent Spirit Awards.

-Mason jr. appeared on the 2011 season of American Idol as a mentor/producer, working with Pia Toscano and Jacob Lusk, and did so for the 2013 season of The X Factor USA.
+Mason appeared on the 2011 season of American Idol as a mentor/producer, working with Pia Toscano and Jacob Lusk, and did so for the 2013 season of The X Factor USA.
 He has also made numerous appearances on the reality series Braxton Family Values on the We TV network, which starred his collaborators Toni and Tamar Braxton.